AzzaamNasir/MH-Battle-System/README.md

 - Buffs do technically work, but since we don't know what the algorithm used to calculate them is, they don't have any effect as of now
 - The existing moves have not yet been imported, as we are first trying to extract the exact values from the original game in a format that can be imported
 - We haven't added battle modifiers/whatever you call it like bubble shields and all, and they are not on our short term things to implement
+- There are some types of moves, which cannot be implemented, either if I forgot or was just tired to implement.
+If you find such a move, tell me in the server or dm me :)